Menu

 Overview

-Something unprecedented was happening in Montana: traditional Blackfeet cultural principles were being translated into recognized workplace credentials.
+In Montana, traditional Blackfeet cultural principles are being translated into recognized workplace credentials.

-The Blackfeet Nation, in partnership with Accelerate Montana and 4 Poles Educational Consulting Group, was translating traditional cultural principles into recognized workplace credentials.
-Concepts like Iiya'kaakimaat (trying hard) and sapaatsinnaa'pii (keeping harmony and balance) were being codified into Learning and Employment Records (LERs) that employers could search and recognize.
+The Blackfeet Nation, in partnership with Accelerate Montana and 4 Poles Educational Consulting Group, is translating traditional cultural principles into recognized workplace credentials.
+Concepts like Iiya'kaakimaat (trying hard) and sapaatsinnaa'pii (keeping harmony and balance) are being codified into open data frameworks that employers can search and recognize.

 Our job was to document this process in a way that honored both its cultural significance and its technical complexity, without flattening either one.